 The rest is the usual suspects of a cake recipe - flour, leavening, a bit of salt, eggs, oil.

-It is actually evergreen trees, and I got it here, and I think it adds a little extra touch of Christmas-y to this gingerbread bundt cake.
-But use whatever you have
+I used the nordicware pine forest bundt pan, and I got it here, and I think it adds a little extra touch of festive holiday feel to this gingerbread bundt cake.
+But use whatever you have or want to buy.

 How do you keep the cake from sticking in the bundt pan?